Campus Job Descriptions

 - Prepare transcripts upon written request from students.

-- Educate and assist current and former students, staff, and faculty with on-line technical assistance (i.e. SOAR, e-mail, on-line forms, National Student Clearinghouse, etc.).
+- Educate and assist current and former students, staff, and faculty with on-line technical assistance (i.e. Student Self-Service, Faculty Self-Service, CANVAS, e-mail, on-line forms, National Student Clearinghouse, etc.).

 - Assess and process applications, registrations, and changes in student information, eligibility, and residency requirements (i.e. Banner and Filebound).